jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-27h.md

 Profit-sharing is a nostrum of a subgroup of schemes.
 It is safe to say that much of this economic democracy will vanish into thin air in a socialist regime.
 Nor is this so offensive as it may sound.
-For many of the interests this kind of democracy is intended to safeguard will then cease to exist.
+For many of the interests this kind of democracy is intended to safeguard will then cease to exist. -->

-The Inference 301
-principle of democracy itself.
+But we are now in a position to link up this conclusion with an answer to the problem of democracy in socialism.
+In a sense, of course, the present-day forms and organs of democratic procedure are as much the outgrowth of the structure and the issues of the bourgeois world as is the fundamental principle of democracy itself.
 But this is no reason why they should have to disappear along with capitalism General elections, parties, parliaments, cabinets and prime ministers may still prove to be the most convenient instruments for dealing with the agenda that the socialist order may reserve